 - diagnose an abnormal pregnancy, such as an ectopic pregnancy

 - screen for Down’s syndrome

-In some instances, the hCG blood test is used to screen for pregnancy before a woman undergoes certain medical treatments that could potentially harm a developing baby, such as X-rays The blood test is a standard precaution that’s conducted before undergoing one of these procedures to make completely sure you’re not pregnant.
-This ensures that you’re protected and that the fetus isn’t harmed by the procedure.
+In some instances, the hCG blood test is used to screen for pregnancy before a woman undergoes certain medical treatments that could potentially harm a developing baby, such as X-rays, to make completely sure the woman is not pregnant.
+This ensures that the woman is protected and that the fetus isn’t harmed by the procedure.